RicGobs/FOFIDES/README.md

 ## Actuators
 Two type of actuators are used:
-Buzzer, which is activated when fire is detected;
+* Buzzer (passive buzzer), which is activated when fire is detected;
-Led, which is activated when fire is detected.
+* Led, which is activated when fire is detected.

-The values, taken by the sensors, are sended to the Cloud via LoRaWAN.

 ## Battery
 I am trying to understand which are the consumption of the system.
 In general the firefighting devices work between 3 and 10 years.
 Due to the difficulty placement of my system, the device should work for 10 years.